imanuelcostigan/RSQLServer/README.md

 This package wraps the jTDS SQL Server driver and extends the [RJDBC](https://github.com/s-u/RJDBC) classes and DBI methods.
 It defines a SQLServerDriver, SQLServerConnection & SQLServerResult S4 classes as extensions of the RJDBC equivalent classes.
 Most of the DBI methods will simply be calls to methods defined by RJDBC classes.
 However, the dbConnect and some of the dbGetInfo methods are specific to SQL Server.
 The jTDS drivers do extend to Sybase SQL Server, but currently, only Microsoft SQL Server is supported by this package.

+NB: This package has been tested on Windows (>= 6.1).
+It does not appear to work on some versions of OS X. I do not know whether it works on *nix systems.

 ## Installation

 You can install the package from CRAN: